Troubleshooting checklist for VMware Converter (1016330)

 converter-windows-fails converter-log-files converter-conversion-timesout converter-fails converter-linux-fails

-- TCP and UDP Ports required to access vCenter Server, ESXi/ESX hosts, and other network components
+- TCP and UDP Ports required to access VMware vCenter Server, VMware ESXi and ESX hosts, and other network components (1012382)

-- VMware Converter is unable to see the disks when converting Windows Operating systems
+- VMware vCenter Converter is unable to see the disks when converting Windows operating systems (1016992)

-- vCenter Converter Standalone 5.0 errors when an ESXi 5.0 host is selected as a destination: The access to the host resource settings is restricted.
-Use the management server as a destination
+- vCenter Standalone Converter errors when an ESXi 5.x host is selected as a destination: The access to the host resource settings is restricted.
+Use the management server as a destination (2012310)